beaver-lodge/beaver/README.md

 - Explain this MLIR thing to me in one sentence

-  MLIR is like the XML/JSON for compilers.
+  MLIR is like the HTTP for compilers.
 You can build your own compiler with it or use it to "talk" to other compilers with MLIR support.

 - Check out [the home page](https://mlir.llvm.org/) of MLIR.